 Leveraging Ransomware Detection Using Machine Learning

-With all the new ransomware variants that are in the wild along with the monumental amount of attack vectors that can exist both on-premises and in the cloud, is there a better way to detect today’s ransomware threats?
+Is there a better way to detect today’s ransomware threats?
+With all the new ransomware variants that are in the wild along with the monumental amount of attack vectors that can exist both on-premises and in the cloud.
 There is – ransomware detection using Machine Learning (ML).

 What is Machine Learning?

-When you think about Machine Learning, you may envision scenes from the movie “Terminator” where machines actually become self-aware and dangerous.
+When you consider Machine Learning, you might imagine scenes from the movie “Terminator”.
+In this movie, machines become conscious and dangerous.
 However, contrary to this fictional image of machines “learning”, ML is a good thing when it comes to detecting threats such as ransomware.

 According to SAS Analytics Software & Solutions, Machine Learning is “…a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.”